 Skip to main content

-Version: v1.3.0
+Version: v2.8.0

-Deploy HAMi-WebUI using Helm Charts
+Deploy HAMi WebUI using Helm Charts

-1. Kubectl on your localhost
+1. kubectl on your local machine

 2. HAMi >= 2.4.0